 My wife and I think a lot about the things we want to teach our children.
 We want to ensure they grow to be strong, capable, emotionally stable adults who are able to excel and thrive in their chosen professions.
 We want to provide them with the tools they need to deal with temptation and personal challenges.
 We want to create an environment where they are free to explore, learn, and grow.

 This is the line-up so far; more books may be added in the future.
-Click on the picture to go to the Amazon page where you can purchase the book to read with your little ones!
+Click on the pictures below to go to the Amazon page where you can purchase the books to read with your little ones!
 Or click here to go to Amazon’s series page with all of the books in the series in one place!

 Caleb the Cat Learns about Consequences

 “Consequence” is a big word for Caleb.
 Caleb learns that “consequences” are what happen after you make a choice.
 He wants to do many things right now, but he learns that stopping and thinking first will lead to better choices, and good choices lead to good consequences!

 Showing respect is very important.
 Reilly is learning that respect is when you choose actions and words that show that you care how other people feel.
 It means picking up your toys, listening quietly, using your indoor voice, and using polite words.

 Madeline wants a toy, but she doesn’t have money to buy it.
 In this short tale, Madeline learns how to earn money.
 She also learns that it is important to save and be careful about how you spend money.
 Madeline learns that money belongs to the person who earned it.

 Sidney and Sammi the Seals Learn About Self Control

 When Sammi doesn’t get her way, she feels disappointed.
 When Sidney’s tool doesn’t work the way he wants it to, he feels frustrated.
 These two little seals are learning that there is nothing wrong with the way they feel, but they can control what they do next.
 In this latest addition to the Foundations series, children learn that self control when you make good choices even when you feel like doing something else.